 In another variation of CCC, Cameron County has made entire courtrooms of the orbicular persuasion.
 Other design features seem borrowed from a science fiction/starship movie set – windowless with weird lighting effects, darker in the audience area and brighter in the “action” areas.
 While the judge and witness box are situated at the top of the circle, attorneys sit at long semi-circular tables set up along the bottom third of the circle, so that opposing attorneys end up sitting on either sides of the room from one another.
 If you like to see the whites of your opposing counsel’s eyes, forget about it.
 You can’t even discern their tie patterns.
 To consult or pass copies of documents, an attorney must trek over to the other side.
 And instead of presenting your motion or case from counsel table, a podium for addressing the judge is placed in the middle of the circle, reminiscent of a gladiator in front of the tiger — an apt metaphor for what happens to Austin attorneys in that neck of the woods.
 In terms of logistics, my young colleagues, think about what you’ll need in advance and carry it with you to the podium . . . take it from me, sprinting back and forth between counsel table and that podium is a bit awkward.

 My most embarrassing CCC encounter, however, took place in Nueces County.
-The courtroom was a beehive of activity upon my arrival with witness and client representative in tow.
+The courtroom was a beehive of activity upon my arrival with my land surveyor witness and client representative in tow.
 I had little time to look around and orient myself before our case was announced.
-Proceeding through the gate, I went directly to an available table where I plopped down, unloaded my briefcase, and unfurled the maps I had brought.
+Proceeding through the gate, I went directly to an available table surface where I plopped down my briefcase, which I unloaded, observing — but not thinking too much about it — that it was rather narrow.
+Nevertheless, it was nice and long so I could easily unfurl the large maps I had brought.
 It seemed perfectly natural that I was seated almost directly in front of the judge and fairly close to the witness box where my witness would answer my questions and identify the maps and documents I was prepared to introduce into evidence.
 If we were sitting on a clock face, the judge was at 12:00, I was at 6:00 and the witness box was at 3:00.
 My opposing counsel was sitting about 10:00.
-An hour later, we were done.

 So, as I look back on my career in litigation, I gladly bid adieu to the CCC, and leave that to you, Grasshoppers, to master.
 I can only surmise that it will get worse if interior designers with this obvious aversion to lawyers get their way.
 I would only point out that the legal world is about drawing lines . . . the line from prior cases to a current set of facts, the line between right and wrong, the line between your opponent’s version of the facts and the actual truth.
 Lines, lines, lines.
 If tall spires make people think in a more spiritual direction, how will these circles influence legal thinking?